 I always remind people when they take supplements that the skin is the last organ to take from what you ingest and with collagen, that is definitely the case.
 If your body needs it your body will take it.
 Well, I was pleasantly surprised when the side effect was softer and bouncier cheeks.

 However, not all collagen supplements are created equal.
-The reason for my scepticism in the first place was I had taken 2 other brands previously, one for a full year with no results.
+The reason for my scepticism in the first place was I had taken 2 other brands previously with no results.
 The quality of collagen depends on its molecular weight and the quality of the manufacturing.
 Nearly all brands now use hydrolysed collagen which means that collagen particles are made into smaller molecules to be better utilised.
 Pig and cow collagen (porcine and bovine) molecules are known to be larger than marine so are less bioavailable to the body.

 How do you take collagen?